-Unsolicited bulk email is the formal name for spam or junk emails which are sent to users who haven’t opted in to receive them.
+Unsolicited bulk email is the formal name for spam or junk emails that are sent to users who haven’t opted-in to receive them.
 Most of these emails are commercial and commonly referred to as unsolicited commercial emails.

-The key characteristics of uncolicited bulk email are:
+The key characteristics of unsolicited bulk email are:

 - they are sent in mass to a huge number of recipients;

-- a part of these recipients haven’t opted in to receive such messages from the sender.
+- a part of these recipients haven’t opted-in to receive messages from the sender.

 Sending these emails, which are mostly for advertising purposes, costs the sender little to nothing.
 However, unsolicited bulk email can cost a business both its reputation and losses in revenue (from penalties).
 ISPs try to control the distribution of these emails by blocking persistent senders and the associated IP addresses.
 Once a sender is blocked or blacklisted, they cannot send emails using the affected IP and email address again.